Last updated: 21 March, 2018

 Proposed by Thaddeus Dryja and Joseph Poon in a 2015 white paper, the idea is based on a network that sits on top of the bitcoin blockchain, and eventually settles on it.
 The network is comprised of user-generated channels that send payments back and forth in a secure and trust-less fashion (trust-less means that you don't need to trust or even know your counterparty).

 Say, for instance, that I wanted to pay you for each minute of video that I watched.
 We would open up a lightning channel, and as the minutes rolled by, periodic payments would be made from my wallet to yours.
-When I'm done watching, we would close the channel and settle the net amount on the bitcoin blockchain.
+When I'm done watching, we would close the channel to settle the net amount on the bitcoin blockchain.

 Because the transactions are just between me and you and don't need to be broadcast to the whole network, they are almost instantaneous.
 And because there are no miners that need incentivizing, transaction fees are low or even non-existent.